openlab-apps/OpenWallet/README.md

 - **WEB**

- you can view the web version of UU.COOL Wallet at <https://mrtnetwork.github.io/mrtwallet/>.
+ you can view the web version of OpenWallet at <https://mrtnetwork.github.io/mrtwallet/>.

 ```shell
 gh repo clone mrtnetwork/mrtwallet